alfondotnet/easy-php-forms/README.md

 # Dev Env Setup instructions:

 1. Clone the repository
-2. vagrant up
+2. `vagrant up`
+3. `vagrant ssh`
-3. mysql -u forms -pforms forms < forms.sql
+4. `mysql -u forms -pforms forms < forms.sql`
-4. Go to http://127.0.0.1:9079 on host and that should be it
+5. Go to http://127.0.0.1:9079 on host and that should be it

-5. Lookup config.php
+6. Lookup *config.php*

-Password for th web:
+Password for the web interface:

 root / root